jaredloftus/profiles/alejandrodelatorre_toreview.md

-# Alejandro de la Torre
+# Alejandro De La Torre

 ## Summary
-Alejandro de la Torre is the Vice President for Business Development at BTC.com, a Bitcoin wallet, mining pool, block explorer and application programming interface that is part of Bitmain Technologies.
+Alejandro De La Torre is the Vice President for Business Development at BTC.com, a Bitcoin wallet, mining pool, block explorer and application programming interface that is part of Bitmain Technologies.

 ## Bio
-Alejandro de la Torre is the Vice President for Business Development at BTC.com, a Bitcoin wallet, mining pool, block explorer and application programming interface.
+Alejandro De La Torre is the Vice President for Business Development at BTC.com, a Bitcoin wallet, mining pool, block explorer and application programming interface.
 BTC.com is part of Bitmain Technologies, a Beijing-based bitcoin mining manufacturer.

-De la Torre initially founded SendChat, a messenger app that allowed users to send and receive cryptocurrencies.
+De La Torre initially founded SendChat, a messenger app that allowed users to send and receive cryptocurrencies.
 SendChat was acquired by Blocktrail in 2015, which subsequently became part of Bitmain Technologies.

-Alejandro de la Torre is based in Amsterdam.
+Alejandro De La Torre is based in Amsterdam.

 ## Website
 https://blog.btc.com/@bitentrepreneur